G

 Coming Soon: Free AI WBS Generator

-• enter a simple project prompt
+• enter a short project prompt

 • generate a draft WBS

-• receive Mermaid code
+• get Mermaid code instantly

-• preview the WBS chart
+• preview the chart

-Common Mistakes When Using WBS
+Common Mistakes When Creating a WBS

 • forcing live zoning and team logic into permanent budget structures